|

 cases, the first person to

-contact is the surgeon who
+contact is the cosmetic surgeon who

-did your surgery.
+did your cosmetic surgery.
 Do

 not ignore problems,